Thursday, November 21, 2024

 Listen…

-As long as you buy ANY laptop ANY “dedicated graphics”, you’ll be able to run ANY 3D CAD project that you encounter in engineering school.
-In fact, you may not even need dediated graphics!
+As long as you buy ANY laptop with ANY dedicated graphics card, you’ll be able to handle ANY 3D CAD project you encounter in engineering school.
+In fact, you might not even need dedicated graphics!

 CAD software will be the most hardware demanding app for engineering students and even the integrated GPU in this Lenovo Ideapad has no issues using viewport.
 It has dedicated graphics but I disabled it to prove that even without it it works just fine.